 For details on the various file systems, refer to Storage Administration Guide.

-in encrypted form.
-This increases the security of sensitive data,
+encrypted form.
+This increases the security of sensitive data, but

-but reduces the system speed, as the encryption takes some time to
+reduces the system speed, as the encryption takes some time to process.

-process.
-More information about the encryption of file systems is
+More information about the encryption of file systems is provided in

 Encrypting Partitions and Files, (↑Security Guide).